Kanpur violence: Over 800 booked, 24 held; cops looking into possible PFI link | Law-Order

 - India

-The Uttar Pradesh Police has booked over 800 people, arrested 24 and detained 12 for questioning in connection with rioting and violence in Kanpur, officials said on Saturday.
+The Uttar Pradesh Police has booked over 800 people, arrested 24, including the suspected mastermind, and detained 12 for questioning in connection with rioting and violence in Kanpur, officials said on Saturday.

 Properties of those involved in the violence will be seized or demolished, said Additional Director General (Law and Order) Prashant Kumar.